kubewarden/docs/src/getting-started/local-eval-with-k3s.md

-# Local quickstart with k3s
+# Local evaluation with k3s

 You need a Kubernetes cluster running and accessible through a `kubeconfig` file.
 This can be done quickly using k3s.